alex-ks/Ecclesia/README.md

 Workflow management system

+You can check nightly builds of the system [here](http://ecclesia.ict.nsc.ru/#/).

 ## Ecclesia.LocalExecutor

 Simple [Executor API](https://app.swaggerhub.com/apis/alex-ks/ict-executor) implementation provided by ICT-Xored team of CompTech@NSK 2018 Winter school.
 Original sources can be found [here](https://github.com/alex-ks/comptech-nsk-ict).
 Thank you, brave souls!

 ## Filomena

 F# compiler wich produces computation graph description in terms of [Executor API](https://app.swaggerhub.com/apis/alex-ks/ict-executor).
 Allows program to be executed as parallel as it can be.
-You can play with the Filomena [here](http://ccfit.nsu.ru/~komissarov/Filomena/) - please report errors and strange behaviour to its [GitHub issue tracker](https://github.com/alex-ks/Filomena/issues).
+You can play with the Filomena [here](http://ecclesia.ict.nsc.ru/filomena/) - please report errors and strange behaviour to its [GitHub issue tracker](https://github.com/alex-ks/Filomena/issues).

 Currently supported features:
 - Value bindings